 NOTE—This subfield indicates the operational state immediately after (re)association as well as (if not set to 3) a capability.

-9.4.2.250.7 Segmentation and Reassembly Capability field
+9.4.2.250.7 Segmentation and Reassembly Capability subelement

 The Segmentation and Reassembly Capability field is defined in Figure 46 and its subfields are defined in Table 7.